mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ---

 :boom: Task 2: Now it's time to rebuild the lab environment to our new setup.
-Use the "sudo containerlab" command like you did before, but add a --reconfigure flag at the end.
+Use the "sudo containerlab" command like you did before.

 <details>
 <summary>Show example solution: Task 2</summary>